Malmö Borgarskola

 Malmö Borgarskola is a Swedish gymnasium (upper secondary school) located in Malmö, Sweden.

-The school was founded in 1874 and has a long tradition as an educational institute.
-The school is renowned for its International Baccalaureate programme, which consistently produces high achieving students.
-In addition, the students and the faculty have also won several national and international prizes and awards.
+The school was founded in 1874 and operates an International Baccalaureate programme.

-The school also has strong ties abroad.
-It hosts official education advising centres for students who are interested in studying in the USA (EducationUSA) and in the UK (EducationUK).
+The school hosts official education advising centres for students who are interested in studying in the USA (EducationUSA) and in the UK (EducationUK).
 Jack Straw visited the school when he was the Foreign Secretary for the United Kingdom.

 The school offers several programmes, including: